MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Abstract

 \section{Abstract}

-Prompt optimization has emerged as an effective alternative to retraining for improving the performance of Large Language Models (LLMs).
-However, most existing approaches treat evaluation as a black box, relying solely on numerical scores while offering limited insight into why a prompt succeeds or fails.
-They also depend heavily on trial-and-error refinements, which are difficult to interpret and control.
-In this paper, we introduce MA-SAPO, a \textbf{M}ulti-\textbf{A}gent framework for \textbf{S}core-\textbf{A}ware \textbf{P}rompt \textbf{O}ptimization.
-Compared to prior methods, MA-SAPO explicitly couples evaluation outcomes with structured reasoning to guide systematic edits.
-The framework specifically consists of two stages: during the \emph{Reasoning Phase}, agents collaboratively explain metric scores, diagnose weaknesses, and synthesize targeted refinements that are stored as reusable reasoning assets; during the \emph{Test Phase}, agents retrieve these assets to analyze optimized prompts and apply only evidence-grounded edits.
-By turning evaluation signals into interpretable reasoning chains, MA-SAPO produces prompt refinements that are more transparent, auditable, and controllable.
-Experiments on the \emph{HelpSteer1/2} benchmarks demonstrate consistent improvements over single-pass prompting, retrieval-augmented baselines, and prior multi-agent strategies, validating the effectiveness of our approach.\footnote{Code is available at: \url{https://anonymous.4open.science/r/MA-SAPO-F313}}.
+Prompt optimization has become a practical way to improve the performance of Large Language Models (LLMs) without retraining.
+However, most existing frameworks treat evaluation as a black box, relying solely on outcome scores without explaining why prompts succeed or fail.
+Moreover, they involve repetitive trial-and-error refinements that remain implicit, offering limited interpretability or actionable guidance for systematic improvement.
+In this paper, we propose \textbf{MA-SAPO}: a new \textbf{\underline{M}}ulti-\textbf{\underline{A}}gent Reasoning for \textbf{\underline{S}}core \textbf{\underline{A}}ware \textbf{\underline{P}}rompt \textbf{\underline{O}}ptimization framework that links evaluation outcomes directly to targeted refinements.
+Specifically, in the \emph{Training Phase}, multiple agents interpret evaluation scores, diagnose weaknesses, and generate concrete revision directives, which are stored as reusable reasoning assets.
+In the \emph{Test Phase}, an analyzer agent retrieves relevant exemplars and assets for a new prompt, and a refiner agent applies evidence-based edits to improve the prompt and its response.
+By grounding optimization in structured reasoning, \textbf{MA-SAPO} ensures edits are interpretable, auditable, and controllable.
+Experiments on the \emph{HelpSteer1/2} benchmarks show that our framework consistently outperforms single-pass prompting, retrieval-augmented generation, and prior multi-agent methods across multiple evaluation metrics.